Sitecore-Hackathon/2021-Tactical-Tech-Team/README.md

 Open `http://fe.ttt.localhost` - one docker conatiner is used by both Experince Editor and FE in SSR and SPA mode.

 ![Hackathon Logo](docs/images/hackathon.png?raw=true "Hackathon Logo")

-## Comments
-If you'd like to make additional comments that is important for your module entry.